Sale!

 383708108 badge 8 copyMedical Marijuana 383707742 icon 1 copy

-In this course, included in the Master of Cannabis Program, you will learn everything about using marijuana as medicine.
+In this class, included in the Master of Cannabis Program, you will learn everything about using marijuana as medicine.
 You will gain caregiver skills, as well as information on how to help guide cannabis patients.
-In this course you will learn about different strains and how they can be used to help treat different diseases, cannabis administration, dosage, titration, side effects, drug interaction, the endocannabinoid system, and more!
+You will learn about different strains and how they can be used to help treat different diseases, cannabis administration, dosage, titration, side effects, drug interaction, the endocannabinoid system, and more!

 FAQs